geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 ### Common Errors

+- How to debug: you set `launch.termination` to `false`, so that the machines would not terminate after the startup script finishes running.
+This way you can `ssh` into the VM, and debug by copy and pasting the script generated in `verbose=True` mode, to debug the launch step by step.

 - error: **name already exists**: This means that the name you are using already exists as an VM instance.
 You should use a different instance name.

 - **\$HOME directory in GCE VM instances** depends on the user that is logging in.
 You can just `ubuntu` as a generic user name so that we can share the same `.jaynes.yml` configuration file between multiple users.